Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

-# Transductive Relational Calculator: Baryonic Identity Simulator
+# Omnisyndetic-Transductive-Coherence: Relational Baryonic Identity Calculator
 ### Geometry-Based Simulation of Mass, Charge, and Collapse

 This repository contains the **first official implementation** of the Transductive Relational Calculators — a series of geometric physics tools developed as part of the Omnisyndetic Framework.
 This initial release simulates the formation, stability, and collapse of **baryonic identity** from first geometric principles — using only deviation from perfect closure as its input.